Continuity Midwifery A PG (11313.1)

 Attendance at classes is compulsory in this course, as per the Master of Midwifery Practice curriculum approved by the Australian Nursing and Midwifery Board in 2018.

 Because we understand that we all have multi-roled and complex lives, and that sometimes being on call will mean students will be attending women in labour during our face-to-face sessions, we provide opportunities for students to make up missed classes.
-Students may be required to write a 500 word synopsis about their learning on any missed major topics and submit the 500 words to a shared space on ‘CANVAS' within two weeks of their absence (or as negotiated with the Unit Convenor).
+Students may be required to write a 500 word synopsis about their learning on any missed major topics and submit the 500 words within two weeks of their absence (or as negotiated with the Unit Convenor).
 In this way, students both demonstrate their learning on missed content and still share the learning processes with their co-students.

 This semester, this is compulsory unless students make arrangements to ‘catch up' on any practical work missed in class eg undertake perineal suturing workshop or attend a well baby assessment workshop in the practice arena.
 Students cannot pass this unit unless they have either attended all practical classes, undertaken an alternative workshop or (for some appropriate classes, submitted 500 words per topic missed).
 Students who do not submit to these attendance requirements in a timely way will not pass the unit.